 To assist in the determination of significance, many lead agencies rely on "thresholds of significance."
-The CEQA Guidelines define a "threshold of significance" to mean "an identifiable quantitative, qualitative or performance level of a particular environmental effect, non-compliance with which means the effect will normally be determined to be significant by the agency and compliance with which means the effect normally will be determined to be less than significant."
+The CEQA Guidelines define a "threshold of significance" to mean "an identifiable quantitative, qualitative5 or performance level of a particular environmental effect, non-compliance with which means the effect will normally be determined to be significant by the agency and compliance with which means the effect normally will be determined to be less than significant."
 (CEQA Guidelines, § 15064.7, subd. (a) (emphasis added).)
-Agencies may adopt their own, or rely on thresholds recommended by other agencies, "provided the decision of the lead agency to adopt such thresholds is supported by substantial evidence."
-(Id. at subd. (c).)
+Lead agencies have discretion to develop and adopt their own, or rely on thresholds recommended by other agencies, "provided the decision of the lead agency to adopt such thresholds is supported by substantial evidence."
+(Id. at subd. (c); Save Cuyama Valley v.
+County of Santa Barbara (2013) 213 Cal.App.4th 1059, 1068.)
 Substantial evidence means "enough relevant information and reasonable inferences from this information that a fair argument can be made to support a conclusion, even though other conclusions might also be reached."
-(Id. at § 15384 (emphasis added).)
+(Id. at § 15384 (emphasis added); Protect the Historic Amador Waterways v.
+Amador Water Agency (2004) 116 Cal.App.4th 1099, 1108-1109.)